boogie/electricks-docs/content/docs/docs/teleport.md

 It is about 1-2 hours to charge your device to 100%.
 You will not damage the device by keeping it on the charger for the night.

-There are two important notes:

-- [
+**Important notes**

 ![](https://electricks.info/wp-content/uploads/2025/09/teleport-charging.jpg)

-](https://electricks.info/wp-content/uploads/2025/09/teleport-charging.jpg)Charging options – Use the included Qi wireless charger (USB-A plug) or connect your device directly to a computer USB port or a wall charger.
+- Use the included Qi wireless charger (USB-A plug) or connect your device directly to a computer USB port or a wall charger.
 The marking on the back of Teleport should be aligned with the center of the Qi charger for proper charging.
 - Charging indicator – While charging, Teleport’s red LED light will turn on.
 The light will automatically turn off once the device is fully charged.
 - Charging time – It takes about 1–2 hours to fully charge the device.
 You can safely leave it on the charger overnight without causing damage.

+**Battery care tips**

-- Battery care tips : Avoid complete discharge – Letting the battery fully drain can cause damage (as with any LiPo battery).
+- Avoid complete discharge – Letting the battery fully drain can cause damage (as with any LiPo battery).
 Charge it at least once a month, even if not in use.
 - Charger compatibility – Any 5V charger is safe to use, including high-power (100W) laptop chargers—they won’t overload the device.

 That’s it!
 You’re now ready to start using Teleport.
 If you have any questions, check out our [specs](https://electricks.info/docs/teleport/specifications/), [FAQ](https://electricks.info/docs/teleport/faq/) pages, or learn how to use it with the [PeekSmith app](https://electricks.info/docs/teleport/peeksmith-app/) or [Atom](https://electricks.info/docs/teleport/atom-2/) directly.